 Diabetes and obesity share the same underlying causes and, in many cases, they’re entirely preventable.
 Despite that, diabesity and related diseases are becoming increasingly fatal in the United States.
 Find out more.

 If your friends, family, or clients have struggled to lose weight, an ancestral, Paleo diet may be the answer.
 Find out what the research says about eating Paleo for weight loss.

 If you have diabetes, you’ve probably gotten contradictory advice on which diet can help you manage it.
 While there isn’t one diet that will work for everyone, there are some changes you can make today...

 As the prevalence of diabetes continues to rise, prevention becomes increasingly important.
-In recent years, several studies have assessed the effects of gluten on diabetes risk.
-Read on to learn what the researchers found and if a gluten-free diet could help you prevent diabetes.
+Recent studies measure the effects of gluten on diabetes risk.

 Type 1 diabetes is characterized by the loss of insulin-producing 𝛽 cells in the pancreas and has largely been thought to be irreversible—until now.

 Artificial sweeteners are commonplace in the food and beverage industry and are considered safe by the FDA.
 Yet they have been shown to alter your gut microbes and your health.